Documentary Storytelling & Social Change

 Actor Robert Redford made a bold statement recently when he told the BBC, “Documentaries have replaced investigative journalism.”

-It’s easy to see why: the 24-hour news cycle and competition for page-views among online papers, combined with fewer staff at magazines and papers, has led to a decline in well-researched, compelling stories.
-In their place, documentaries that research complicated issues and tell stories in a compelling, engaging way have had a huge impact on audiences.
-Recent documentaries like Food Inc, The Cove, and Werner Herzog’s new Into The Abyss have taken on complicated ethical and political topics, able to explore an issue in depth and connect with the communities and people impacted by them.
+It’s easy to see why: the 24-hour news cycle and splintering media landscape, combined with fewer staff at magazines and newspapers, has led to a decline in well-researched, compelling stories.
+Recent documentaries like Food Inc, The Cove, and Werner Herzog’s new Into The Abyss have taken on complicated ethical and political topics, able to explore an issue in depth and connect with audiences in an engaging way.

-But documentaries can provide more than just education and information: they can also motivate action and change.
-For instance, a recent study by the Norman Lear Center for Research found that audiences of Food Inc, a documentary that explores how food is produced and distributed, are likely to change their food consumption behaviours after watching.
-Another example is 65_RedRoses and the moving story of Eva Markvoort, a young woman struggling with cystic fibrosis, on the wait list for a double-lung transplant.
+But documentaries can provide more than just education and information, they can also motivate action and change.
+A recent study by the Norman Lear Center for Research found that audiences of Food Inc, a documentary that explores how food is produced and distributed, are likely to change their food consumption behaviours after watching.
+Another example is 65_RedRoses and the moving story of Eva Markvoort, a young woman struggling with cystic fibrosis on the wait list for a double lung transplant.
 Her story motivated thousands of people to register as organ donors when it premiered in Canada.
 Coming May 3rd to the US, it will see its largest audience yet on OWN.